usnistgov/FIPS201/_Appendix/glossary.md

 : A process that allows the conveyance of _identity_ and _authentication_ information across a set of networked systems.

 Federation Assurance Level (FAL)
-: A category describing the _assertion_ protocol used by the _federation_ to communicate _authentication_ and attribute information (if applicable) to an RP, as defined in [[SP 800-63]](references.md#ref-SP-800-63) in terms of three levels:
+: A category describing the _federation_ protocol used to communicate the _assertion_ containing _authentication_ and attribute information (if applicable) to an RP, as defined in [[SP 800-63]](references.md#ref-SP-800-63) in terms of three levels:

+  FAL1
-  - FAL1: SOME confidence
+	: SOME confidence

+	FAL2
-  - FAL2: HIGH confidence
+	: HIGH confidence

+	FAL3
-  - FAL3: VERY HIGH confidence
+	: VERY HIGH confidence

 Hash Function
 : A function that maps a bit string of arbitrary length to a fixed length bit string.
-Secure hash functions [[FIPS 180]](references.md#ref-FIPS180) satisfy the following properties:
+Secure hash functions ([[FIPS 180]](references.md#ref-FIPS180)) satisfy the following properties:

+  One-Way
-  1. **One-Way.** It is computationally infeasible to find any input that maps to any pre-specified output.
+	:It is computationally infeasible to find any input that maps to any pre-specified output.

+	Collision Resistant
-  2. **Collision Resistant.** It is computationally infeasible to find any two distinct inputs that map to the same output.
+	:It is computationally infeasible to find any two distinct inputs that map to the same output.

 Identification
 : The process of discovering the _identity_ (i.e., origin or initial history) of a person or item